 The Remittance Committee was established to provide oversight functions and guidance to the senior management of the Bank in its implementation of remittance services.
-The Remittance Committee met every 1st Friday of each month.
-The committee, through its Committee Chairperson, reports to the Board during monthly regular Board of Directors meeting the performance of remittance activities of the Bank, any agreements and policy recommendation discussed by the members of the committee during the monthly remittance committee meeting.
+The committee, through its Committee Chairperson, reports to the Board during monthly regular Board of Directors meeting the performance of remittance activities of the bank, any agreements and policy recommendation discussed by the members of the committee during quarterly remittance committee meeting.
 The Remittance Committee's tasks include, but are not limited to, the following:

 - a.
 Provide strategic direction to the management to achieve the objectives of the Bank's remittance services; - b.
 Recommend strategies to improve the accessibility of the Bank's remittance services; - c.
 Developing processes and strategies to monitor and mitigate risk areas identified in the implementation of remittance services; - d.
 Review and assess the performance of the remittance operations of the Bank; - e.
 Review and evaluate possible third-party remittance partnership; - f.
-Assess and recommendmarketing strategies to improve remittance operations and promotional activities; and - g.
+Assess and recommends marketing strategies to improve remittance operations and promotional activities; and - g.
 Perform the other functions and duties as the Board may delegate.

-J. Joint Member-Board / Observer and PAR and Savings Committee
+J. Joint Member-Board / Observer and PAR and Savings